vt-middleware/ldaptive/docs/guide/providers.md

 {% highlight java %}
 /**
- * Sets the SSL socket factory to use for SSL and startTLS connections.
-Setting this property will override any configuration
- * data provided in ConnectionConfig.setSslConfig(SslConfig).
+ * Overrides the LDAPConstraints produced by ldaptive with the supplied constraints.
  */
-JLdapProviderConfig.setSslSocketFactory(SSLSocketFactory)
+JLdapProviderConfig.setLDAPConstraints(LDAPConstraints constraints)
 {% endhighlight %}

 {% highlight java %}
 /**
- * Overrides the LDAPConstraints produced by ldaptive with the supplied constraints.
+ * Sets the SSL socket factory to use for SSL and startTLS connections.
+Setting this property will override any configuration
+ * data provided in ConnectionConfig.setSslConfig(SslConfig).
  */
-JLdapProviderConfig.setLDAPConstraints(LDAPConstraints)
+JLdapProviderConfig.setSslSocketFactory(SSLSocketFactory sf)
 {% endhighlight %}

 #### Other Links